holgerw-chalmers/holgerw-chalmers.github.io/_pages/teaching.md

 Teaching
 ======
-* Since 2017 (anually): Teaching assistant in KVM013 - Industrial energy systems
+* Since 2017: Teaching assistant in KVM013 - Industrial energy systems (the course is given anually)

 Supervision
 ======